resv/MINDTIPPER/README.md

 Problems:
 - I’ve restarted my project a few times.
 Because I made my views early in the project not a lot of time was wasted for each new project attempt as the views were easily transferable.
-- My first attempt was using POJO JDBC, we ran into issues not knowing exactly what went wrong from the view->controller->DAO->DB and vice versa.
+- My first attempt was using POJO JDBC, we ran into issues for setup as I could not find any solid path to setup the environment.
-- The same issue occurred using JDBC template but this was more due to uncertainty of configuration.
+- The same issue occurred using JDBC template.
 - My latest attempt was using Hibernate which I was finally able to receive concrete a “read” from my database to my jsp.
--At this point we have to continue to figure out how to correctly map entities with our project layout.
-We will be able to complete half of the needed functionality of this project.
+-At this point I have to continue to figure out how to correctly map entities with other entities.
-- An attempt was made to try and register a new user.
-I came across a roadblock trying to figure out why I was getting a “cannot insert null”.
-I tried to modify @GeneratedValue, create OneToMany/ManyToOne,  create a sequence of auto increment, etc.